mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 ## Learning from your mistakes

 Before you begin interviewing again, review your job description and style guide.
-Think about patterns of error with your last writer and whether you can make changes earlier in the process to avoid them.
+Think about patterns of error with your last writer and what changes earlier in the process might prevent them.

 * Revise your job description
   * Can you prevent misunderstandings about the work by clarifying the job description?